Principal component analysis (PCA) is one of the most used techniques for exploratory data analysis and preprocessing.

 The procedure of computing the PC directions and scores based on the eigendecomposition of the Gram matrix is as follows:

-5. Pick the first k eigenvectors.
-This is required even if we do not to perform dimensionality reduction, since the eigendecomposition of the Gram matrix will yield n eigenvectors.
+eigenvectors.
+This is required even if we do not to perform dimensionality reduction, since the eigendecomposition of the Gram matrix will yield n

 # Your code goes here